camunda/camunda-docs/docs/components/console/introduction-to-console.md

 - [Manage](./manage-organization/organization-settings.md) your organization.
 - [Console API clients (REST)](apis-tools/console-api-reference.md) to manage clusters programmatically.

-If you don't have a Camunda Platform 8 account yet, visit our [Getting Started Guide](../../guides/create-account.md).
+If you don't have a Camunda 8 account yet, visit our [Getting Started Guide](../../guides/create-account.md).